asm128/pyserial/documentation/pyserial_api.rst

     The following constants are also provided:

     .. attribute:: BAUDRATES
+It's not clear what read() returns if you specify a stop sequence.
+Do the returned bytes include the stop sequence?
+What does the function return if timeout was triggered instead?

         A list of valid baud rates.
 The list may be incomplete, such that higher and/or intermediate baud rates may also be supported by the device